pbudzik/bytecask/README.md

 * optional eviction and expiration
 * optional support for keys with common prefixes (i.e. urls, files etc)
 * blob store/retrieve (i.e. for files)
+* passivation/activation (if db is idle we may release resources and restore it when necessary)
 * Apache 2.0 License

 ### Key properties: ###